 If you’d like to share your experiences with exploring your local wheel of the year, feel free to do so in the comments.
 Or, if you’re on Facebook, I’d love you to share the experience with others on the Druids Down Under group.

-If you’d like to come along to one of my Druids Down Under circles in Katoomba you can see the Facebook event details here and on the Druids Down Under page, or see more information here.
-There will be more information about the Druids Down Under National Gathering very soon.
-It’s not til 2018 so don’t panic 😉
+If you’d like to come along to one of my Druids Down Under circles in Katoomba you can see the Facebook event details on the Druids Down Under page.
+Find out more about the Druids Down Under National Gathering and book your spot now.